 - 1. Experience in librarianship - a.
 College or University level 1/2 point per year up to 20 years - b.
-Non-college level teaching $\frac{1}{4}$ point per year up to 16 years conferences of developmental workshop, etc., over past five years - 6 points

-2. Other professional experience related to Library Science - /4 point per year up to 16 years

-C. Non-degree study: formal or informal course work, travel, and participation in
+Non-college level teaching 1⁄2 point per year up to 16 years - 2.
+Other professional experience related to Library Science 1⁄2 point per year up to 16 years - C. Non-degree study: formal or informal course work, travel, and participation in